jvasti/new-pkl/README.md

 - Support for classical identifiers, $identifiers, _identifiers and illegal identifiers
 - Support for class instance

+## Installation

+When in your rust project, simply run: `cargo add new-pkl`

 ## Usage

 Here's an example of how to parse a PKL string and retrieve values from the context: